 The Theory of Being

-The Theory of Being highlights the importance of being (a process) with a complex problem rather than prioritizing a rush to doing only public displays of solidarity (an outcome-orientation).
+The Theory of Being highlights the importance of ‘being’ (a process-orientation) with a complex problem rather than prioritizing a rush to ‘doing’ only public displays of solidarity (an outcome-orientation).

-The Theory of Being outlines a process for ongoing community practices of self-examination, critical thinking, and deconstruction of policies and practices.
-Rather than forming a task force, this approach calls for creating a collaborative across existing organizational structures that includes Being Circles (small cohort groups).
-A collaborative is a larger group (e.g., faculty, staff, students) thinking together about how to contribute to the anti-racism work from their perspectives and roles/responsibilities in the organization.
+The Theory of Being outlines a process for ongoing community practices of self-examination, critical thinking, and exploration of policies and practices.
+Rather than forming a task force, this approach calls for creating a collaborative across existing organizational structures.
+A collaborative is a larger group (e.g., faculty, staff, students) thinking together about how to contribute to the ongoing organizational work from their perspectives and roles/responsibilities in the organization.

 Being while Doing

-Outcome-focused approaches often ignore the complexity of the challenges faced by society and assumes that there are simple fixes to structural inequities.
-Being, or prioritizing process, shifts away from an external focus and directing work for others and moves towards situating the self and one’s personal responsibility for outcomes.
+Outcome-focused approaches (doing) often ignore the complexity of the challenges faced by society and assumes that there are simple fixes to structural inequities.
+Being, or prioritizing process, shifts away from an external focus and delegating work for others and moves towards situating the self and one’s personal and collective responsibility when working with others to generate outcomes (being while doing).

 DOING – Outcome